30 Interesting Facts About Giraffes

 2. Giraffes stand up most of the time: Giraffes can sit down but they stand up pretty much all the time because it’s easy for them to escape from predators.
 This is interesting.
 Isn’t it?
 They even sleep and give birth while standing.

-3. Giraffe A mammal who needs the shortest sleep: The giraffe is an animal that needs the shortest sleep among all the mammals.
+3. Giraffe A mammal who needs the shortest sleep: The giraffe is an animal that needs the shortest sleep among all mammals.
 They sleep between 10 minutes to 2 hours over a period of 24 hours.

 4. Giraffes also have their unique identity: Yep!
 Just as no two humans can have the same fingerprints, no two giraffes can have the same spots.